7 Communicating with R Markdown

 Markdown Text

-Markdown is a way to style plain text.
+Markdown is a way to style text.
 If you were writing directly in Word, you could just press the B button to make text bold, for example, but R doesn’t have such a button.
-If you want your knitted Word document to include bold text, you need to use Markdown indicate this in the document.
+If you want your knitted Word document to include bold text, you need to use Markdown to indicate this style in the document.

-Figure 7.5: Markdown text in R Markdown and its equivalent in a knitted Word document
+Figure 6.4: Markdown text in R Markdown and its equivalent in a knitted Word document

 You can make bulleted lists by placing a dash at the beginning of a line and adding your text after it: